DivergentClouds/metasubleq/readme.txt

  Anything after the name on that line is counted as part of the file path

- Macros and global variables from that file can then be accessed as name!macro or name!variable
+ Macros and global variables from that file can then be accessed as [name!macro arg1 arg2 ...] or name!variable

- Imports may not be accessed directly outside of the file that included them
+ Imports may not be accessed outside of the file that imported them

 Notes: